markdmillerjr/markdmillerjr.github.io/projects/uav_sensor_test.md

 	<img class="img-fluid" src="../img/uav_project/sensor_test/sensor_test_data.png">
 </div>

 Due to noise when the sensor is stationary, the measured distance from the target fluctuates about 1 mm around the actual distance.
-Therefore, in an attempt to isolate the knoise, the average distance rather then the maximum or minimum distance is used.
+Therefore, in an attempt to isolate the noise, the average distance rather then the maximum or minimum distance is used.
 Each reading has to be conterted into it's vector components to compare it wiith the actual distance moved.
 Each sensor is set at 46.7 degrees (the maximum angle based on existing CAD geometry).
-The X-Axis components can be found through the simple formula as shown below, where $$\theta_S$$ is the angle of the sensor.
+The X-Axis component <i>X</i> can be found using geometry, where $$\theta_S$$ is the angle of the sensor and <i>D</i> is the measured distance from the sensor.

 $$
 X = {D \above{1pt} \cos(\theta_S)}
 $$

-As shown below, due to the placement of the sensors, the height of the M-1 model, and the angle of the sensors, any translations that don't see the laser touching the side of the M-1 model are not indicated.
+As shown below, due to the placement of the sensors, the height of the M-1 model, and the angle of the sensors, any translations that don't have the laser touching the side of the M-1 model are not indicated.
 This causes the measured distance of R-1 to be lower than the actual distance, resulting in a significant percent difference between the measured and actual values.

 <div class="text-center p-2">
 	<img width="400px" src="../img/uav_project/sensor_test/centered.png">